Senior Health Guide

 Solutions to Cope with Cognitive Decline

 The best solution for a senior facing the challenges of memory loss or severe declines in cognizance will depend on their diagnosis and the type of issues they are having.
-However, some of the most popular tools utilized by such seniors and their caregivers to promote greater health are smart home assistants like Alexa, Siri and Amazon Echo.
-These tech gadgets offer an array of interactive tools on demand such as reading books and music that stimulate the brain.
-They also offer medication reminders and assist with alerts for important scheduling notes such as appointments and special occasions.
+However, some of the most popular tools utilized by such seniors and their caregivers to promote health are smart home assistants such as Alexa, Siri, and Amazon Echo.
+These tech gadgets offer various interactive tools on-demand, such as reading books and music that stimulate the brain.
+They also provide medication reminders and assist with alerts for important scheduling notes such as appointments and special occasions.

-Medical alert systems armed with GPS tracking are also an excellent option for those with memory issues who may become disoriented and lost.
+Medical alert systems armed with GPS tracking are also an excellent option for those with memory issues that may become disoriented and lost.
 Alert systems allow them to get help quickly.
-Of course, seniors with serious cognitive decline may need full time professional care in a memory care facility for seniors or an in-home caregiver with experience and education for dealing with dementia patients.
+Of course, seniors with serious cognitive decline may need full-time professional care in a memory care facility for seniors or an in-home caregiver with experience and education for dealing with dementia patients.

 Emergencies in the Home While Alone

-Being home alone can give a senior a sense of independence, but it also can cause a great deal of anxiety on behalf of the senior and especially for their loved ones and caregivers.
-Balance issues are of great concern, and that’s because falls are the single leading cause of elderly adult injuries and emergency room visits annually.
-Of course, injuries and mishaps can happen anywhere—even while on the go or traveling.
-The good news is that there is a simple and affordable solution.
+Being home alone can give a senior a sense of independence, but it can simultaneously cause a great deal of anxiety for their loved ones and caregivers.
+Balance issues are a huge concern, as falls are the single leading cause of elderly adult injuries.
+Naturally, mishaps and falls can happen anywhere, even while outside one’s home.
+The good news in that there are some simple and affordable solutions for this problem.

-Today’s modern medical alert devices are one of the most convenient and cost-effective methods of ensuring the wellbeing and health of seniors who like to be alone or on the go.
-These personal emergency response systems are typically waterproof, worn around the neck or wrist, and feature a panic button that calls a 24/7 monitoring center that can communicate directly with the wearer via the device.
-If help is needed, it is dispatched right away by the call center.
-The Senior List can help you find the best devices at the right prices, including special senior discounts that might be available.
+Today’s modern medical alert devices are one of the most convenient and cost-effective methods of ensuring the wellbeing of seniors, both in the home and on the go.
+These personal emergency response systems are typically waterproof, worn around the neck or wrist, and feature a panic button that calls a 24/7 monitoring center.
+Once contacted, the agents at these centers can communicate directly with you through the medical alert device.
+They’ll verify your location, assess the emergency, and plan a response, whether this means contacting an EMT or calling a neighbor to check on you.

 Home Accessibility Solutions

-There may be a need to install a wheelchair ramp outside, as they are useful even for those using canes and walkers or those who simply don’t handle stairs very well.
+There may be a need to install a wheelchair ramp outside, as they are useful even for those using canes or those who simply don’t handle stairs very well.
 Inside the home, there may be a need to expand walls a few inches and move around cabinetry and rails in the kitchens and baths to allow for a circular motion for those who are chair bound.
-Learn more about your options for making the home more friendly for mobility challenged seniors and how to find the best deals on mobility devices at The Senior List Today.
+Another solution, albeit significantly more costly, is moving to a home with one story.
+This can drastically cut down on the risk of falls and increase your overall quality of home life.